-SEATTLE, Washington — During World War II, the United States used a defoliant chemical called Agent Orange to expose the Vietnamese military positioned within thick forests.
+SEATTLE, Washington — During the Vietnam War, the United States used a defoliant chemical called Agent Orange to expose the Vietnamese military positioned within thick forests.
 Between 1961-1971, the U.S. sprayed around 80 million liters of Agent Orange primarily across Vietnam’s Southern country-side regions.
 The U.S. intended the defoliant to strip the Vietnamese military of overhead foliage coverage and food sources.
 However, its unforeseen consequences have taken a lasting impact on the lives of those who came in contact with Agent Orange in Vietnam.

 The Dangers of Agent Orange